waviousllc/wav-wlink-hw/docs/source/phy.rst

 Below is an example for the ``WavD2DGpio`` version with explainations on each section of the code

-.rst_end
-*/
-//.code_block_start scala
+.. code-block :: scala

   class WlinkGPIOPHY()(implicit p: Parameters) extends WlinkPHYBase{

     // Get the params from the CDE since we will use them in the
     // instantiation
     val params  : WlinkPHYGPIOExampleParams = p(WlinkParamsKey).phyParams.asInstanceOf[WlinkPHYGPIOExampleParams]

     // "Instantiate" the WavD2DGpio Module
     // Here we use the term "instantiate" loosely as this is a LazyModule
     // and we don't have access to the IOs at this level. val gpio    = LazyModule(new WavD2DGpio(numTxLanes=params.numTxLanes,
                                             numRxLanes=params.numRxLanes,
                                             baseAddr=params.baseAddr,
                                             dataWidth=params.phyDataWidth)(p))

     // Connect the APB Identity Node to our APB node in the gpio cell
     // This connection simply draws a node connection. gpio.node   := node

     // Printing our custom parameter.
 This is just for show println(params.someCustomParam)

     // Creating the actual module implementation of the ``WlinkGPIOPHY`` override lazy val module = new LazyModuleImp(this) with RequireAsyncReset{

       //  Defining our bundles
       val scan      = IO(new WavScanBundle)
       val por_reset = IO(Input (Bool()))
       val link_tx   = IO(new WlinkPHYTxBundle(params.numTxLanes * params.phyDataWidth))
       val link_rx   = IO(new WlinkPHYRxBundle(params.numRxLanes * params.phyDataWidth))

       // Notice how we include our own BumpBundle? val pad       = IO(new WavD2DGpioBumpBundle(params.numTxLanes, params.numRxLanes))

       // And we do the same for the user bundle val user      = IO(new WlinkGPIOPHYUserBundle)

       // Now we connect up everything to the gpio instance
       // Since the WavD2DGpio is a LazyModule, don't forget that you need to
       // reference the gpio.module!
       gpio.module.io.por_reset   := por_reset
       gpio.module.io.hsclk       := user.hsclk
       gpio.module.io.link_tx     <> link_tx
       gpio.module.io.link_rx     <> link_rx
       gpio.module.io.pad         <> pad
       gpio.module.io.scan.connectScan(scan)

     }
   }
-//.code_block_end

-/*
-.rst_start

 Wow, that seems like a lot of setup just to instantiate a cell!